太陽工業コラム

-Recycle container bags (Ticon) into plastic moldings.
+Recycling container bags (TAICON) into plastic moldings.
 Taiyo Kogyo’s innovations weave a sustainable future.

 In the spring of 2021, Taiyo Kogyo began a new challenge.

-As a symbol of this, the EVA tarpaulin recycling project has come to life.
+Thus, the EVA tarpaulin recycling project came to life.

 The EVA tarpaulin recycling project is undertaken by a team of selected experts.